yortus/asyncawait/README.md

     .catch(function (err) { console.log('Something went wrong: ' + err); });
 ```

 Note the spacing after `async` and `await`.
-They are just plain functions, but the space makes them look more like operators.
+They are just plain functions, but the space makes them look more like keywords.
 Alternatively if you really want them to stand out, you could define them like `__await__` or `AWAIT` or use whatever style works for you.

 # More Examples
-The [examples](./examples) folder contains several more examples.
-The [comparison](./comparison) folder is also instructive because it contains a moderately complex algorithm coded in five styles (using plain callbacks, using synchronous-only code, using the `async` library, using the `co` library, and using this `asyncawait` library).
+The [examples](./examples) folder contains more examples.
+The [comparison](./comparison) folder also contains several examples, each coded in five different styles (using plain callbacks, using synchronous-only code, using the `async` library, using the `co` library, and using this `asyncawait` library).